FranzZemen/re/ts-src/LetsGetStarted.md

     @+[@MultiplyInput[price, 0.5] * 2]

 Is a Formula Expression that operates on a Function Expression and Value Expression that leverages an attribute Expression which itself leverages a Attribute Expression and a Value Expression.
-All of this is legal in the Rules Engine, and why we created the Text Format.
-Just try and imagine what this would look like in JSON (actually, the Rules Engine can convert this text to JSON).
+All of this is legal in the RulesEngine Engine, and why we created the Text Format.
+Just try and imagine what this would look like in JSON (actually, the RulesEngine Engine can convert this text to JSON).

 There are other, rarer types of Expressions that you may need, these are covered in detailed documentation on Expressions.